-If this is you, then consider this — Facebook has 1.4 billion daily active users.
-That’s the potential number of people you can reach by having an online presence.
+If this is you, then consider this — Facebook has more or less 1.93 billion daily active users (Q3 of 2021).
+That’s the potential number of people you can reach by having a brand online presence.
 With consumers increasingly turning to the web to shop for everything from apparels, books, and movies to groceries and therapists—it makes sense that so many entrepreneurs are looking for ways to take their offline businesses online.

 While this move to the online world may seem like a daunting task, it really isn’t.
 The notion of not being entirely familiar with building websites and marketing yourself through social media and other online channels can cause stress, but none of it is rocket science.
 Fortunately, Rome wasn’t built in a day and your online business doesn’t have to either.

 So how do you then start?
 Simple.
 No more delays.
 No more excuses.
-Now is the time to take your offline business online.
+Now is the time to take your offline brand online.

 - Do you want to go cold turkey on your offline business and completely switch to online

-- Can you run the two businesses (online and offline) indefinitely?
+- Can you run the two businesses (brand online and offline) indefinitely?

 - Do you want to gradually transition from your offline business to taking it online completely?

 First understand what your objective is, then craft an action plan and then make the shift.
 On the Internet, you get to extend your reach and get in touch with thousands of people without having to rely on the uncertain marketing methods you used when you were offline.